best-practice-and-impact/qa-of-code-guidance/book/intro.md

 ## How to get the most out of the book

 This guidance describes software engineering good practices that are tailored to those working with data using code.
-It is designed for those who would like to quality assure their code and increase the reproducibility of their analyses.
+It is designed to support you to quality assure your code and increase the reproducibility of your analyses.
 Software that apply these practices are referred to as reproducible analytical pipelines (RAP).

 This guidance is relevant if you are: